IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What is needed for UMS 12 to support OS 11 licensing?

 **A:** EMP will need to be created from WP licensing.
-[IGEL KB: Using IGEL OS 11 with Cosmos PAS: Creating an EMP Product Pack from a WE Product Pack](https://kb.igel.com/licensesmore-igelos11/en/using-igel-os-11-with-cosmos-pas-creating-an-emp-product-pack-from-a-we-product-pack-81506422.html)
+[IGEL KB: Using IGEL OS 11 with IGEL PAS: Creating an EMP Product Pack from a WE Product Pack](https://kb.igel.com/licensesmore-igelos11/en/using-igel-os-11-with-cosmos-pas-creating-an-emp-product-pack-from-a-we-product-pack-81506422.html)

 **Q:** Can UMS 12 remove licenses in the ILP for deleted OS 12 devices?